Directory Services and 911 Listings

 If 911 responders don’t know where you’re located, that’s a bad thing.

-It is the responsibility of anyone who moves a telephone at Boise State to immediately provide updated 911 information using the form below.
+It is the responsibility of anyone who moves a telephone at Boise State to immediately provide updated 911 information in the online Campus Directory.
 If an individual moves their own phone, the individual is responsible.

-If an IT staff member moves a phone for a supported client, it is the IT staff member’s responsibility to update the information.
+If an IT staff member moves a phone for a supported client, it is the department’s responsibility to update the information.
 This responsibility is not transferable.

 Your IP phone should be connected with a blue patch cord.
 When moving your IP phone, unplug the blue patch cord from the phone and move the phone to the new location.

 Leave the blue patch cord plugged in at the old location.
-If your new location does not have a blue patch cord, initiate a Telephone Service Request though the Help Desk.
+If your new location does not have a blue patch cord, initiate a Telephone Service Request through the Help Desk.